brigittebigi/sppas/README.txt

     Need help?

     - Tutorials are available on the web site
     - Explore the "documentation" folder of this package or the documentation on the web

     -------------------------------------------------------------------------

-    By using SPPAS, you agree to cite a reference in your publications.
+    By using SPPAS, you agree to cite a reference in your publications:

         Brigitte BIGI (2015).
         SPPAS - Multi-lingual Approaches to the Automatic Annotation of Speech.